manicmachine/Jamfrs/README.md

 # Jamfrs

 ## Purpose
-Sometimes you just want to get some information from the JPS but the UI can be slow at times, especially when looking for several records at a time.
-Or maybe you want a quick and easy way to export data from the JPS into another script.

-Jamfrs is a command line tool for quickly querying the Jamf Pro server built using Rust.
-It can be used to lookup and export data either as XML or JSON.
+Jamfrs is a CLI tool for interacting with the Jamf Pro Server.
+It's purpose is to act as an autiomation tool to streamline workflows.
+Currently only supports Read and Deletion operations but ideally will have full CRUD support in the future (time permitting).
+When performing Read operations, Jamfrs can return data as either XML or JSON.

 ### Currently Jamfrs supports the following queries:
 | Entity                  | Capabilities                                                                                 |